A uniform rate of convergence for the entropic potentials in the quadratic Euclidean setting: Preliminaries, notation and assumptions

 \begin{remark} Note that under \ref{as:a1}, the measure $\nu$ is log-concave (see \eqref{eq:main_theorem_assumption_2}); in particular, it has finite differential entropy and finite moments of all orders as well. \end{remark}

-Under the assumption \ref{as:a1}, we saw that Theorem \ref{thm:caffarelli} ensures quantitatively the Lipschitz regularity of the Brenier map.
-A direct consequence of this fact is the following: we can control the difference of the gradients of the potentials in the $L^2(\mu)$ norm by the difference between both costs (see, for example, \cite[Lemma 3.8]{malamut2023convergenceratesregularizedoptimal} or \cite[Proposition 4.5]{carlier23}, which are based on an unpublished result of Ambrosio which was reported in \cite{gilgi11}).
+Under the assumption \ref{as:a1}, we saw that Theorem \ref{thm:caffarelli} ensures the Lipschitz regularity of the Brenier map quantitatively.
+A direct consequence of this fact is the following: we can control the difference of the gradients of the potentials in the $L^2(\mu)$ norm by the difference between both costs.

 \begin{proposition} Suppose that the Brenier map is $L$-Lipschitz.
 Then

 \end{proposition}